chjj/slock/README.md

     You must change [username] and [hostname] to your username and the hostname of the machine.

+- Transparent Lock Screen

+  - The lock screen is now an ARGB window.
+The screen will dim on lock (or turn black with no compositor).

 ## Requirements

 In order to build slock you need the Xlib header files.